agerber/sam_emailer_python/README.md

 # sam_emailer_python

 //create a new bucket in s3.
-This will be created on your default region aws s3 mb s3://emailer-3
+This will be created on your default region.
+//replace your-unique-name below with a bucket name that is globally unique.

+aws s3 mb s3://your-unique-name

 //build into a container
 sam build --use-container

 //deploy zip to this bucket
-sam deploy --s3-bucket emailer-3
+sam deploy --s3-bucket your-unique-name

 //clean-up when done
-sam delete --stack-name "emailer-3"
+sam delete --stack-name "your-unique-name"

 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&